remiberthoz/pass-shrine/README.md

 **To-do list:**

-- GPG support for pass users (implementation must use `--hidden-recipient`).
 - Simplification of the web server (Flask is used for now, but alternatives like a simple bash CGI could be explored).
 - Basic security measures (authentication, rate-limiting, cache size handling).